ABF: ‘It’s not for everybody’

 Senior Technical Services Veterinarian, Zoetis

-In Poultry Health Today’s special report, Miller Poultry’s live-production manager, Stephen Shepard, oozes enthusiasm for antibiotic-free (ABF) production.
+In a recent article in Poultry Health Today magazine, Miller Poultry’s live-production manager, Stephen Shepard, oozes enthusiasm for antibiotic-free (ABF) production.
 And who can blame him?
 He and the company’s visionary owner and president, Galen Miller, are having tremendous success with their program — an accomplishment they attribute more to their management style and corporate culture than technique.

 Despite their success, however, Stephen also makes this candid point: “ABF is not for everybody.”

 Many consumers think “antibiotic-free” has a wholesome ring to it, so I’m not surprised there’s a growing market for poultry raised without antibiotics.
-That Miller Poultry and large integrators — Perdue, Tyson and Wayne Farms, to name a few — are helping to meet this demand demonstrates the innovation and can-do spirit of our industry.
+That Miller Poultry and several large integrators in the US — Perdue, Tyson and Wayne Farms, to name a few — are helping to meet this demand demonstrates the innovation and can-do spirit of our industry.

 Still, ‘ABF is not for everybody’

 Likewise, we know that chicken from ABF production systems is not for every consumer.
-As reported in our cover story, so-called “specialty” skinless chicken breasts — those from birds raised without antibiotics — cost about $5 a pound or 150% more than value-pack chicken breasts from conventionally raised birds, according to USDA.
+As reported in Poultry Health Today, so-called “specialty” skinless chicken breasts — those from birds raised without antibiotics — cost about $5 a pound or 150% more than value-pack chicken breasts from conventionally raised birds, according to USDA.
 During the same period (late December 2016), skinless chicken breasts from certified organic birds cost even more — $7.36 to $7.90.

 While there’s a segment of our population that wants and can afford these specialty products, we know there’s a much larger one that cannot.
 In fact, according to the US Census Bureau, half of US households in 2015 had incomes less than $54,462.
 Given the choice between $2 chicken and $5 or even $8 chicken, which product are these folks going to choose?